 As for Northern Lights locations closer to Peace River, Paul recommends the Sagitawa Lookout or the 12 Foot Davis Gravesite lookout.
 Here you can witness the many colours and lights with the town as your backdrop and enjoy a truly unique experience that’s only minutes away.

-When planning your trip, it’s best to allot yourself a couple of days and book a stay at the Last Lake Guest House.
-Here you can enjoy a good night’s sleep after hitting the trails each day and if you’re feeling up to it, you can run into Grimshaw and grab a mouth-watering pizza and tasty brew from the Krooked House Pub.
+When planning your trip, it’s best to allot yourself a couple of days and book a stay at The Coast hotel.
+Here you can enjoy a good night’s sleep after hitting the trails each day and if you’re feeling up to it, grab a mouth-watering pizza and tasty brew from the Krooked House Pub.

 No matter what your plans are this winter, there’s always something new to try out in the Mighty Peace.
 Be sure to add the Peace Valley Snow Riders’ trails to your bucket list this year and witness the Peace Region in a completely different way!